hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Would I risk destroying your world as well as the other worlds I have touched with and drawn from my imagination?
 Would I risk it all?

-But if I have to be honest, it is not trully me who creates, you know.
-To peek in Gan’s novel does not make one Gan, although many creative people seem to think so.
+But if I have to be honest, it is not truly me who creates, you know.
+To peek in Gan's novel does not make one Gan, although many creative people seem to think so.
 No writer is Gan — no painter, no sculptor, no maker of music.
 We are kas-ka Gan.
 The prophets of Gan.